 5 strengths of the MacBook

 As we’ve seen in the previous sections, the MacBook is an excellent piece of technology.
-Knowing if you should get your hands on one highly depends on your usage and the following strengths of Apple’s laptop.
+Whether you should get one depends highly on your usage and the following strengths of Apple’s laptop.

 1. Outstanding performance